pypanda2050/mybeam/README.md

 Extracts data from a PostgreSQL database table (`dlq_job`) for records from the last hour and writes them to GCS partitioned by hour.

-**Purpose**: Export recent DLQ (Dead Letter Queue) job records from PostgreSQL to GCS for further processing.
+**Purpose**: Export recent DLQ (Dead Letter Queue) job records from PostgreSQL to GCS.
+The output of this pipeline serves as Input 2 for the GcsProcessingPipeline.

 **Input Format**:
 - Source: PostgreSQL `dlq_job` table